Find and fix writing mistakes instantly

 - They work.
 (Plural)

-As you can see, in all person categories of regular action words, the only change occurs with the third person singular form.
-This is the standard pattern with regular action words like to work, making conjugation easy to remember.
+As you can see, among all the subject matches with all the regular verb conjugations the only change occurs with the third person singular form.
+Here, the verb typically takes an -s suffix.
+This is the standard pattern with regular verb forms like to work, making this English verb conjugation easy to remember.

-In addition to the six different person categories, there are also twelve different tenses that each call for different conjugations.
-Let’s look at each tense and how it changes action words.
+In addition to the six different person categories, there are also twelve different tenses that each call for a different conjugation of verbs based on when an action or state of being is occurring.
+Look at each tense and note how the suffixes change a regular verb form during standard conjugation.
+For this example, we’ll use first person singular form, I.

-Each of these different tenses describe an action taking place at different times.
-The present events occur right now, and many are ongoing.
+Each of these different tenses in English verb conjugation describe an action taking place at different times.
+In standard verb conjugation English use, present events occur right now, like in I or are ongoing.
 The past events occurred in the past, some of which are ongoing.
 You also have the future, which explains that actions will happen in the future, many of which will continue further into the future.
 You complete the verb conjugation of these tenses by adding an -ed, -ing, and often a linking word.

 Quick Tip: Make sure your paper or writing assignment is professionally done.
 Check for errors with this handy plagiarism checker.
 Once you identify content that might need to be cited, try Citation Machine for citing help in APA format and more styles.

 Conjugation gives your reader or your listener important background information.
-In the examples above, you saw how to use words to describe the number of people or things someone’s talking about.
-You also saw examples of how you can tell when an action will occur.
+In the examples above, you saw how to use words to describe the number of people or things someone’s talking about in verb conjugation English subject placement.
+You also saw examples of how you can tell when an action will occur in verb conjugation English tenses.
 Additionally, verb conjugation also explains how much of an action has taken place, the gender of the people that receive an action, and the mood of an overall sentence.

 English Verb Conjugation Examples